 Instead, take the used oil to a recycling center or an automotive shop that accepts used oil.
 Many local recycling centers or auto parts stores have collection points for used oil that can be properly recycled.

-Synthetic oil generally offers better performance, improved lubrication, and higher resistance to heat, making it suitable for high-performance or demanding applications.
+Synthetic motor oil generally offers better performance, improved lubrication, and higher resistance to heat, making it suitable for high-performance or demanding applications.

 It's recommended to refer to your motorcycle's owner's manual for the manufacturer's recommended oil type.

 To top off the motorcycle engine oil, locate the oil fill port, typically on top of the engine.
-Remove the oil cap, and slowly add small amounts of oil using a funnel.
+Remove the oil cap and slowly add small amounts of oil using a funnel.

 Check the oil level using the dipstick or sight glass to ensure it reaches the recommended range.